CHEMISTRY 133, SPRING, 2016

 Dr. Roy Dixon (office – Sequoia 446C, phone 8-6893, email: firstname.lastname@example.org)

 Lecture – learn basic principles of electronics and data acquisition; cover principles involving spectroscopy, chromatography, mass spectrometry, and electrochemistry.
-Emphasis will be split between learning basic principles involved in instruments of four major classes and learning details about specific types of instruments within each class.
+Emphasis will be split between learning basic principles involved in instruments and their use of four major classes and learning details about specific types or applications of instruments within each class.

-Lab – learn basic electronics associated with instruments; learn how to operate and optimize various spectroscopic and chromatographic instruments for chemical analysis; learn sample and standard preparation methods; investigate the implementation of a new analytical method.
+Lab – learn basic electronics associated with instruments; learn how to operate and optimize various spectroscopic and chromatographic instruments for chemical analysis; learn sample and standard preparation methods; investigate the implementation of an analytical method.

 Texts: Harris, Quantitative Chemical Analysis, Eighth Edition.
 It may be possible to use an earlier edition, but you are responsible for knowing any differences.
 We will use this text book to cover most topics.
-Electronics and NMR are not covered in the Harris text, and I expect to use Rubinson and Rubinson, Contemporary Instrumental Analysis to cover those two topics.
-A copy of the Rubinson and Rubinson text will be left on reserve in the library and copies for the two chapters will be left in a folder in the main office.
-The Rubinson and Rubinson text presents material at a similar level as Harris but I don’t consider it cost effective to purchase the text.
-If a student is interested in having a more comprehensive textbook to learn other materials, I would recommend purchasing, Skoog, Holler, and Nieman, Principles of Instrumental Analysis (6th Edition).
+Electronics and NMR are not covered in the Harris text, and I will use Rubinson and Rubinson (R&R), Contemporary Instrumental Analysis to cover those two topics.
+A copy of the this text (or copies of relevant sections) will be made available.
+If a student is interested in having a more comprehensive textbook, I would recommend purchasing, Skoog, Holler, and Nieman, Principles of Instrumental Analysis (6th Edition).
 The Skoog et al. text is an excellent reference for any interested student.
-The Laboratory Manual will be available at the Bookstore.
+The Laboratory Manual will be available at the Bookstore (should be available soon).
 The instructions for the first laboratory experiment will be provided separately on the internet if the lab manual is not available in time.

-Exams (3 midterms at 11% each and one comprehensive final at 11%)
+Exams (3 midterms at 11% each and one comprehensive final, possibly an ACS multiple choice exam, at 11%)

 Quizzes (given roughly every other Thursday with the lowest score dropped - 8%)